Ekk Deewana Tha (soundtrack): Release

 The crew including A. R. Rahman and Javed Akhtar were set to perform live at Mehtab Bagh, which has a stunning backdrop in the Taj Mahal.
 However, the Archaeological Survey of India (ASI) later denied permission to the crew owing to the damages sustained while shooting for Mere Brother Ki Dulhan was going on at Mehtab Bagh.
 Then the music album was released at Lawns of Taj Khema, eastern gate of Taj Mahal, which has a good view of the Taj Mahal, on 21 December 2011.

 The audio CD hit the stores, all across the country, on 6 January 2012, under the label of Sony Music.

 Track listing

 Critical reception

-The album received positive reviews from the critics.
-Glamsham stated "Ekk Deewana Tha is one of the finest A. R Rahman's works that delivers "deewangi" of music in all possible expressions that is conveyed through this eternal love saga" and rated 4 out of 5.
-The lyrics did face some criticism though, Music Aloud saying - "A soundtrack that will take much getting used to for people who are crazy about Vinnai Thaandi Varuvaaya, due mainly to Javed Akhtar."
-Musicperk.com rated the music album 8/10 quoting "If you are a first time listener, you will LOVE this!
-For those who are already in love with VTV and YMC songs, you should probably take the instrumentals and the first song alone".
+The album received positive reviews from the critics, with praise for the compositions but criticism for its lyrics.

 Joginder Tuteja of Bollywood Hungama rated the album 3.5 out of 5 and stated "Ekk Deewana Tha is a very good album and a wholesome musical experience.
 Except for 'Kya Hai Mohabbat' (which ironically arrives at the very beginning of the album), rest of the album is fantastic and is a must-hear for those who swear by Rahman's score and also those who may not necessarily be bowled over by each and every work of this."